 The Nokota Horse Conservancy® was officially granted non-profit status in early 2000; fund-raising efforts have since been, and currently are, underway.
 The primary long term goal of the Conservancy is to purchase land within North Dakota and form a sanctuary where the horses are ensured a place to survive in a natural setting with minimal management.
 Secondary goals include establishing an interpretive center on Conservancy lands as well as public and educational programs.

-A Nokota® Horse Breed Registry has been developed and currently tracks over one thousand horses, both past and present, and more than one hundred owners.
+A Nokota® Horse Breed Registry has been developed and currently tracks approximately two thousand horses, both past and present, and more than three hundred eighty owners.
 The registry formally establishes the Nokota® as a breed, and is crucial to ensuring the purity and continuance of the breed.
 Several registration categories have been established to reflect the different types of Nokotas®.
 Detailed information can be found on The Breed Registry page.
 If you have any questions or need your horse registered please contact the Conservancy and we will be glad to help.

 Kim Hagen - Secretary